Federal Reserve Watch: The U.S. Dollar Strengthens

 I do have one disagreement with DinkSinger.
 I argued in the article, as I have been arguing since October 2014 when the third round of quantitative easing ended, that the Federal Reserve has worked with the US Treasury Department to manage the Treasury’s balances at the Fed in order to use the Treasury’s General Account as a “tool” to manage bank reserves.

-For example, since September 6, 2017, the Treasury increased its balance at the Fed by just under $150.0 billion so as to offset some reductions coming elsewhere on the balance sheet, specifically, it allowed the Fed to reduce its usage of the reverse repurchase agreement facility in preparation for the Fed’s actual reduction in the balance sheet.
+For example, since September 6, 2017, the Treasury increased its balance at the Fed by just under $150.0 billion so as to offset some reductions coming elsewhere on the balance sheet.
+Specifically, it allowed the Fed to reduce its usage of the reverse repurchase agreement facility in preparation for the Fed’s actual reduction in the balance sheet.

 DinkSinger writes: “The idea that the Treasury is moving money in and out of its account is absurd.
 The Treasury has no other place to put its money.”